Ma-jianqiang/magic/readme.txt

-Git is a version control system.
+git is a distributed version control system. git is free software distributed under GPL.
-Git is free software.
-哈哈